 Even if some of these analogies of musical writing also applies to musical listening, or even listening to sounds in general, I would claim that they are all important aspects of the materiality of artistic practice in music.
 One’s writing of music, the writing of music onto one’s body and the (subconscious) reflective, discontinuous impulses reaching out into to external world, are all integral parts of a broad view of musical practices.
-The question now is not if any one of these modes or analogies may be archived without any central aspect of them being lost, because the immediate answer to that question is of course no. It is yet unimaginable to store experiences independently of the one experiencing, though being able to do this is the theme for many science fiction stories.
+The question now is not if any one of these modes or analogies may be archived without any central aspect of them being lost, because the immediate answer to that question is of course ‘no’.
+It is yet unimaginable to store experiences independently of the one experiencing, though being able to do this is the theme for many science fiction stories.
 The more accurate question to pose would be along the lines of: what is the relationship between the live experience of a musical practice such as it is described in terms of analogies of writing, and possible representations and documentations of these activities in various forms for archives?
-Another, related question, that will be brought up in the next section is: In what ways may our different systems of representation (archives) affect our internal systems of writing?
+Another, related question, that will be brought up in the next section is: in what ways may our different systems of representation (archives) affect our internal systems of writing?

 Writing the past

-I will now return to Archive Fever where the dualism between experience and cognition on the one hand, and the hypomnesic nature of the archive and its exteriority on the other, is a central topic.
+I will now return to Archive fever where the dualism between experience and cognition on the one hand, and the hypomnesic nature of the archive and its exteriority on the other, is a central topic.
 Derrida repeatedly comes back to how the external writing of the archive results in an, in every respect, different record than that of the recording of the perceptual apparatus:

 Because the archive […] will never be either memory or anamnesis as spontaneous, alive and internal experience.
 On the contrary: the archive takes place at the place of originary and structural breakdown of said memory.
 (Derrida, 1998, p.
 11)

 This could be understood from the rather direct and simple point of view that relying on an external source of memory restructures one’s own, internal memory.
-Given the information surplus in the digital era, and the extent to which we commonly rely on auxiliary memory devices this somewhat susceptible relationship, I believe, may be recognized by many.
-Though many of the available technological devices, services and functions that surround us at times appear to be working akin to how internal memory processing functions, conceptually there is an irrevocable dividing line between how the inside and outside is structured: “There is no archive without a place of consignation, without a technique of repetition, and without a certain exteriority.
-No archive without outside.” (ibid., p.
-11) Derrida returns to this separation many times in the text and as was pointed out above, already in Freud and the Scene of Writing it was a guiding principle: “The machine—and, consequently, representation—is death and finitude within the psyche.”
-(Derrida, 1978, p.
-286) Perhaps the uniqueness of the materiality of artistic practice in music may allude to the antithesis of the archive given by Derrida: “anamnesis as spontaneous, alive and internal”?
+Given the information surplus in the digital era, and the extent to which we commonly rely on auxiliary memory devices this somewhat susceptible relationship, I believe, may be recognised by many.
+Though many of the available technological devices, services and functions that surround us at times appear to be working akin to how internal memory processing functions, conceptually there is an irrevocable dividing line between how the inside and outside is structured: ‘There is no archive without a place of consignation, without a technique of repetition, and without a certain exteriority.
+No archive without outside.’
+(Derrida, 1998, p.
+11) Derrida returns to this dialectic many times in the text and, as was pointed out above, it was alluded to already in ‘Freud and the scene of writing’.
+Perhaps the uniqueness of the materiality of artistic practice in music may allude to the antithesis of the archive given by Derrida: ‘anamnesis as spontaneous, alive and internal’?
 The quality that separates it from any representation of the said practice?
 Is then the very attempt at documenting a material practice futile?